johnandrea/draw-dna-matches/README.md

 Output as a GEDCOM file for import into another program.
 A minimal amount of data is copied into the output.

+--relationship

+Add relationship name (sibling, parent, 1C, 2C1R, etc.) to matches.
+Default is none.

+--title="value"

+Display a title on the output chart.
+Default is no title.

+--reverse-arrows

+Reverse the order of the arrows between parents and children.
+Default is from children to parents.

+--orientation=direction

+Set the orientatation of the diagram in the DOT file output.
+Default is "LR" for left-to-right.
+Other choices are "TB" for top-to-bottom, plus "BT" (bottom-top), and "RL" (right-left).

 --libpath=relative-path-to-library

 The directory containing the readgedcom library, relative to the .
 Default is ".", the same location as this program file.